Jawidd/aws-project/TO-DO.md

 ### 🏗️ Phase 6: Migrating the dev env to aws
 - [x] create a test shell script for testing connection to psql
-- [x] add health-check for flask app (create a route in app.py, create a file for calling healthcheck route from app.py)
+- [x] add health-check for flask app (create a route in app.py, create a file for calling healthcheck route from app.py) docker exec -it aws-project-backend-flask-1 python3 /backend-flask/bin/flask/health-check
 - [X]  Create ECRs for base image of python.
     - Retrieve an authentication token and authenticate your Docker client to your registry. ( aws ecr  get-login-password --region eu-west-2 | docker login --username AWS --password-stdin 225442939245.dkr.ecr.eu-west-2.amazonaws.com)
     - pull from dockerhub (docker pull python:3.11-slim-buster)